machaval/data-weave-talk-2/TypeSystem.md

 Q <= Boolean
 ```

-# Resolve the Ecuation using Substitution
+# Resolve the Equation using Substitution

 ```
 T = Number